-- the use, possession, or distribution of alcohol or a controlled substance; or a controlled substance analog by the iuvenile: - the illegal possession of a dangerous weapon; - conduct that would be considered criminal if committed by an adult; - any act for which the student has been adjudged delinquent by a court.
+- the use, possession, or distribution of use, possession, or distribution of alcohol or a controlled substance; - illegal possession of a dangerous weapon; - An act for which a juvenile enrolled in the school district, private school, or tribal school was taken into custody under 938.19, based on a law enforcement officer's belief that the juvenile was committing or had committed a violation of any state or federal criminal law - any act for which the student has been adjudged delinquent by a court.

 Wis.
-Stats.
-Secs.
-938.396(1)(b)2. and (c)3. a.-d.
+Stat. §938.396(1)(c)3. a.-d.